jorgeabrahan/development-course/README.md

 ### Deployment

-You can deploy this project using GitHub pages if you're added as a collaborator in this repository
+You can deploy this project using GitHub pages by pushing changes to the main branch, of course you'll just be able to do this if you're added as a collaborator in this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>